Bee-Gin-er16/St.-Pet-ER-Desk-Appointment/README.md

 - Intellisense for CSS (by Zignd)
 - Better Comments

-React:
-- ES7 Snippets (React-ing the app is discontinued due to schedule conflicts)
+Update/Patch suggestions after presentation
+- Reactify or put a frontend framework
+- Fix the backend of transaction for customers
+- Make app to PWA to cater to mobile users

 To start the application:
 - npm start